spectrocloud/librarium/content/docs/06-integrations/00-frp.md

 ## Network Connectivity

+The host cluster's network configuration defines who can access the host cluster from a network perspective.
+If a user is in the same network as the cluster, the user may be able to access the host cluster without needing a forward proxy.
+However, if the user is on a different network, the host cluster's network configuration may limit the user's ability to connect to the host cluster and may require the use of a forward proxy.

-The environment network configuration of the host cluster dictates the behavior you and other users experience when attempting to connect to a host cluster.
-Clusters deployed in a network that does not allow inbound internet access are considered private.
-The host cluster may require the deployment of the Spectro proxy pack.
-The following are the three different network connectivity scenarios:
+From a network configuration perspective, a cluster can be in a private or a public network.
+Host clusters deployed in a network that does not allow inbound internet access are considered private.
+Whereas the clusters deployed in a network with both inbound and outbound access to the internet are considered public.
+The following are the three possible network connectivity scenarios:

 <br />

-* Connectivity to a private cluster in the same network.
+* The cluster and the user are in the same private network.

-* Connectivity to a private cluster in a different network.
+* The cluster and the user are in different private networks.

-* Connectivity to a public cluster.
+* The cluster is in a public network.

 <br />